-When air is allowed to enter the wall cavity for drying purposes and not pressurization, the spacing of weep vents is not critical as long as it conforms to industry recommendations, standards, and local and national codes such as the Building Code Requirements and Specification for Masonry Structures (TMS 402/ACI 530/ ASCE 5 and TMS 602/ACI 530.1/ ASCE 6), Section 6.1.6, which states, "Design and detail flashing and weepholes in exterior veneer wall systems to resist water penetration into the building interior.
-Weepholes shall be at least ${}^{3}\!{}{16}$ in.
+When air is allowed to enter the wall cavity for drying purposes and not pressurization, the spacing of weep vents is not critical as long as it conforms to industry recommendations, standards, and local and national codes such as the Building Code Requirements and Specification for Masonry Structures (TMS 402/ACI 530/ASCE 5 and TMS 602/ACI 530.1/ASCE 6), Section 6.1.6, which states, "Design and detail flashing and weepholes in exterior veneer wall systems to resist water penetration into the building interior.
+Weepholes shall be at least 3/16 in.
 (4.8 mm) in diameter and spaced less than 33 in.
 (838 mm) on-center."
 The Canadian Building Code requirement is governed by CSA A371-04, Masonry Construction for Buildings.

 Since the national model masonry code does not address ventilated cavity wall strategies, it should be noted this document still refers to small-diameter "weepholes" as opposed to larger "weep vents" that are more open to air flow.
-For the purposes of unventilated cavity wall design, small-diameter weepholes and rope wicks may perform to a certain degree, but for ventilated cavity wall design, full-height head joint weep vents in modular Figure 9 - Polymer mesh weep vents located 8 in. on-center for more drainage and drying capacity for this veneer replacement.
-The original unventilated veneer showed signed of distress after only eight years.
-Much of the water source in the wall cavity came from condensation of uncontrolled moist interior air from this densely occupied office building in a northern climate.
+For the purposes of unventilated cavity wall design, small-diameter weepholes and rope wicks may perform to a certain degree, but for ventilated cavity wall design, full-height head joint weep vents in modular brick veneers or partial-height inserts in larger veneer units are desirable.